newjersey/innovation.nj.gov/content/creative-lead.md

 permalink: /creative-lead/
 layout: page
 ---
-#Communications + Engagement Creative Lead
+# Communications + Engagement Creative Lead
-New Jersey State Office of Innovation [View all jobs](https://www.example.com)

-*flexible location*
+Location: flexible

-#Our Team
+# Our Team
 The State of New Jersey Office of Innovation is looking for diverse and experienced team members to deploy world-class innovative and digital services that solve pressing public interest challenges for the people of New Jersey.
 We use data-driven, agile, and human-centered and equitable design practices to deliver innovative solutions involving tech, talent, process, and policy with the support of Governor Murphy and his Administration, the Chief Innovation Officer Beth Simone Noveck, and other senior leadership.

 Our team operates as a startup within government, and our team members wear many hats, contributing to both the execution of core projects and the evolution of the Office of Innovation.
 We kickstart new initiatives and assist teammates and partners when urgent challenges arise.
 We use data and modern research, design, and development methods to inform our decision making, and we collaborate with stakeholders within and outside of government to understand and solve challenges.
 To learn more about the New Jersey Office of Innovation, visit our about us page.
 If you have any questions, please contact us at team@innovation.nj.gov.

-#Communications + Engagement Creative Lead
+# Communications + Engagement Creative Lead

 We are seeking to hire an experienced advertising and marketing strategy professional looking to use their skills to serve.
 This role will co-lead an exciting new initiative to build a best-in-class team to transform the delivery and promotion of key government services, programs, and initiatives through the use of research- and data-driven best practices.
 This position will help lead the creation of a new team empowered to strengthen the State’s ability to reach its diverse constituents by honing and delivering messaging with greater speed and agility, crafting creative and effective messaging that resonates with the public, and yielding more impactful outcomes.